nyberry/nyberrysite/blog/moser.md

 But shelve that for a moment, and let me tell you about a few patients I made up.

-An elderly lady, who had pain from a cracked rib.
-She felt it go when she leaned over a sofa arm 6 weeks earlier.
-It was painful to sneeze, and the pain was bothering her at night.
+An elderly lady, who has pain from a cracked rib.
+She felt it go when she leaned over a sofa arm six weeks back.
+It is painful to sneeze, and the pain is bothering her at night.

-A fit young man whose family had a string of colds, but his cough seemed to have lingered far longer than anyone else’s and "gone to his chest" – he was keeping the whole house up with his coughing.
+A fit man whose young kids always bring home a string of colds, but his cough seemed to have lingered far longer than anyone else’s and "gone to his chest" – he is keeping the whole house up with his coughing.

-And a middle-aged farmer who had a flu like illness with dry cough, headache and aching limbs for 10 days.
+And a middle-aged farmer who has a flu like illness with dry cough, headache and aching limbs.
+It's been going on for a week already.
 Initially she took herself off to bed and it seemed to be getting better.
-But she phoned for advice as it seemed to be getting worse again.
+But now things seem to be getting worse again.

 These are all bread and butter primary care presentations, right?